cakephp/docs/en/tutorials-and-examples/bookmarks/authentication.rst

     ``loadComponent('Auth')`` line.
 Then go and edit the user, saving a new password for them.

-You should now be able to login.
+You should now be able to log in.
 If not, make sure you are using a user that has a hashed password.

 Adding Logout
 =============

-Now that people can login, you'll probably provide a way to logout as well.
+Now that people can log in, you'll probably provide a way to log out as well.
 Again, in the ``UsersController``, add the following code::

     public function logout() {